 September is National Suicide Awareness Month.
 Did you know that suicide is the tenth leading cause of death in the United States?
-In fact, there were more than a million (1.4 million) suicide attempts in 2018.
+In 2019, there were an estimated 3.5 million people who planned a suicide, 1.4 million suicide attempts and 47,511 deaths by suicide.
 But it doesn’t have to be this way.

 Suicide Awareness Month is about spreading information to help battle depression and prevent suicide.
 If you or somebody you love is struggling, please read on for more information.

 National Suicide Prevention Lifeline Number

 If you are feeling suicidal, please reach out for help.

 The National Suicide Prevention Lifeline number is 1-800-273-8255.